desert

 We don't know much about the Pueblo culture, but the remaining artifacts suggest that it was quite sophisticated.
 The reason why Pueblo hunters and gatherers had vanished still remains a mystery today.

-Many scientists agree that a drastic change in climate may have caused their moving further south abandoning their traditional lands.
+Many scientists agree that a drastic climate change may have caused their move further south abandoning their traditional lands.

-If you compare different building techniques and materials, cavates were relatively easy to make.
-The volcanic tuff, a soft stone formed from a compressed volcanic ash, is very crumbly and can be carved really well.
+If you compare different building techniques and materials, caveats were relatively easy to make.
+The volcanic tuff, a soft stone formed from compressed volcanic ash, is very crumbly and can be carved really well.

 A village has two types of dwellings - on the canyon floor and along the cliff walls.
-A snow covered creek and people wearing t-shirts in December along a sun-lit wall should probably make it clear that wall rooms were much warmer in winter months.
+A snow-covered creek and people wearing t-shirts in December along a sun-lit wall should probably make it clear that all rooms were much warmer in winter months.

 In my opinion, the main attraction at Bandelier National Monument is climbing four wooden ladders to reach Alcove House, a spacious room with a kiva used for religious ceremonies and social gatherings.